-- (a) With limited exceptions, employers are prohibited from inquiring about or using any criminal history before a conditional offer of employment is made. - (1) Except in the circumstances addressed in subsection (2), employers and other covered entities ("employers" for purposes of this section) are prohibited from inquiring into, considering, distributing, or disseminating information related to the criminal history of an applicant until after the employer has made a conditional offer of employment to the applicant.
-Consequently, employers are prohibited from inquiring about criminal history on employment applications or from seeking such information through other means, such as a background check or internet searches directed at discovering criminal history, until after a conditional employment offer has been made to the applicant. - (2) The prohibition against inquiring about or using any criminal history before a conditional offer of employment has been made does not apply in the following circumstances: - (A) Where the position is one for which a state or local agency is otherwise required by law to conduct a conviction history background check;

-- (B) Where the position is with a criminal justice agency, as defined in Section 13101 of the Penal Code; - (C) Where the position is as a Farm Labor Contractor, as described in Section 1685 of the Labor Code; or - (D) Where the position is one that an employer or an employer's agent is required by any state, federal, or local law to conduct criminal background checks for employment purposes or to restrict employment based on criminal history.
-Federal law, for purposes of this provision, includes rules or regulations promulgated by a self-regulatory organization as defined in Section 3(a)(26) of the Security Exchange Act of 1934, 15 U.S.C. § 78c(a)(26). - (3) A labor contractor, union hiring hall and client employer are governed in the same way by section 11017.1 of these regulations as are other employers. - (A) A labor contractor or union hiring hall may not decline to admit a worker to a pool or availability list, DISCONTINUE A WORKER'S INCLUSION IN A POOL OR AVAILABILITY LIST, or decline to refer a worker to a position with a client employer, because of the worker's RECORDCRIMINAL HISTORY unless the labor contractor or union hiring hall has complied with the procedures and requirements outlined in section 11017.1 of these regulations.
-Because subsection (c) requires that an individualized assessment must include consideration of the nature of the job sought, labor contractors or union hiring halls are unlikely to satisfy the requirements of subsection (c) when placing applicants into a pool of workers from which individuals may be assigned to a variety of positions OR WHEN DETERMINING CONTINUED INCLUSION IN SUCH A POOL. - (B) If a labor contractor or union hiring hall SUBSEQUENTLYPERIODICALLY conducts inquiries into criminal history to maintain the eligibility of workers admitted to a pool or availability list, then it must comply with the procedures and requirements outlined in section 11017.1 of these regulations.
-When conducting a subsequent inquiry, labor contractors or union hiring halls are unlikely to satisfy the requirements of subsection (c) if they disqualify a worker from retention in a pool based on conviction history that was already considered and deemed not disqualifying for entry into the pool in the first place. - (C) A client employer may inquire into or consider the conviction history of a worker supplied by a labor contractor or union hiring hall only after extending a conditional offer of employment to the worker and when following the procedures described in subsections (a) through (c), unless exempted pursuant to subsection (a)(2).
-A client employer violates this section by instructing labor contractors or union hiring halls to refer only workers without conviction records, unless exempted by subsection (a)(2). - (D) For purposes of section 11017.1 of these regulations ONLY: - (i) "Employer" includes a labor contractor and a client employer.
+- (a) Except in the circumstances addressed in subsections (1) (4) below, employers and other covered entities ("employers" for purposes of this section) are prohibited from inquiring into, considering, distributing, or disseminating information related to the criminal history of an applicant until after the employer has made a conditional offer of employment to the applicant.
+Employers are prohibited from inquiring about criminal history on employment applications or from seeking such information through other means, such as a background check or internet searches directed at discovering criminal history, until after a conditional employment offer has been made to the applicant.
+The prohibition against inquiring about or using any criminal history before a conditional offer of employment has been made does not apply in the following circumstances: - (1) Where the position is one for which a state or local agency is otherwise required by law to conduct a conviction history background check; - (2) Where the position is with a criminal justice agency, as defined in Section 13101 of the Penal Code; - (3) Where the position is as a Farm Labor Contractor, as described in Section 1685 of the Labor Code; or - (4) Where the position is one that an employer or an employer's agent is required by any state, federal, or local law to conduct criminal background checks for employment purposes or to restrict employment based on criminal history.
+Federal law, for purposes of this provision, includes rules or regulations promulgated by a self-regulatory organization as defined in Section 3(a)(26) of the Security Exchange Act of 1934, 15 U.S.C. § 78c(a)(26). - (b) A labor contractor, union hiring hall and client employer are governed in the same way by section 11017.1 of these regulations as are other employers. - (1) A labor contractor or union hiring hall may not decline to admit a worker to a pool or availability list, discontinue a worker's inclusion in a pool or availability list, or decline to refer a worker to a position with a client employer, because of the worker's criminal history unless the labor contractor or union hiring hall has complied with the procedures and requirements outlined in section 11017.1 of these regulations.
+To the extent labor contractors or union hiring halls place applicants in to a pool of workers from which individuals may be assigned to a variety of positions, the labor contractors or union hiring halls must still comply with the requirements of section 11017.1, including the individualized assessment of whether any criminal history being considered has a direct and adverse relationship with the specific duties of the jobs for which the applicant may be assigned from the pool or hall. - (2) If a labor contractor or union hiring hall re-conducts inquiries into criminal history to maintain the eligibility of workers admitted to a pool or availability list, then it must comply with the procedures and requirements outlined in section 11017.1 of these regulations.
+When re-conducting an inquiry, labor contractors or union hiring halls cannot satisfy the requirements of subsection (c) if they disqualify a worker from retention in a pool based on conviction history that was already considered and deemed not disqualifying for entry into the pool in the first place unless the decision is based on new material developments such as changes to job duties, legal requirements or experience or data regarding the particular convictions involved.